Crawler analytics

 User-triggered fetches

-Section titled “User-triggered fetches”These fire when someone using an AI assistant asks it to look at a specific URL or click a link in an answer.
+Section titled “User-triggered fetches”These fire when someone using an AI assistant clicks a link in an answer, or asks it to read a specific URL.
 Real human, real conversation, in real time.

 | Bot | Provider |